 - Include a personal statement explaining the rationale for your appeal and provide additional supporting documentation that addresses any documentation deficiencies or concerns we noted in our initial decision letter to you.

-- Please note that appeal requests are reviewed by an independent, external expert, in order to ensure a fair, unbiased review of your situation.
+- As with our initial review of requests, appeals are reviewed by an independent, external expert to ensure a fair review of your situation.

 - Submit your completed Accommodations Appeal Form and supporting documentation: Log back into the Accommodations Request Portal, HERE.